Cyber Security of Genomic Data 2025

 genomic-data-cyber-security

-Genomic data has become an important source for genetic analysis, personalized therapy, and medical research in the era of cutting-edge healthcare technologies.
+Genomic data has become an important source for genetic analysis, personalized therapy, and medical research.
 As digital platforms for genetic data expand, strong cybersecurity measures are crucial.
 This article explores genomic data’s significance and cybersecurity in genomics.

 What is Genomic Cyber Security?

-Cybersecurity in genomics involves protecting genetic data from unauthorized access and breaches, ensuring privacy, integrity, and compliance with ethics and privacy laws, with the aim of safeguarding highly personal genetic information which is very sensitive data for everyone>
+Cybersecurity in genomics involves protecting genetic data from unauthorized access and breaches.
+It ensures privacy, integrity, and compliant with ethics and privacy laws.
+This is to safeguard highly personal genetic information which is very sensitive data for everyone.

 What is Meant by Genomic Data?